jmcook1186/RemoteIceSurfaceAnalyser/README.md

 Note that since August 2019 any Sentinel-2 imagery older than 18 months is no longer immediately available from Copernicus and instead they are held in a long term storage repository called the LTA (long term archive).
 A request for a file in the LTA triggers the retrieval of the file server-side, making it available for later download.
 The process of retrieving the files from LTA can take between minutes and hours and they remain available for 3 days.
 This means download_process_s2.py will sometimes fail, but it will trigger the release of files from LTA, so the fix is simply to run it again later, possibly a few times, until the files are available for download.

 Also, note that the downloading sometimes fails on multi-month runs.
-I have not been able to diagnose why exactly this occurs but becaue the program does not crash or return any exceptions, it simply hangs at the end of each month, I suspect the issue is server-side.
+I have not been able to diagnose why exactly this occurs but because the program does not crash or return any exceptions, it simply hangs at the end of each month, I suspect the issue is server-side.
 The workaround is to download one month's worth of imagery at a time.

 ## How to run